 Fig.~\ref{training_result} shows the results of training a quantum generative model as QNN based on the extended-IQP architecture for 6 qubits for a Gaussian probability density function.
 The circuit consists of initial phase feature map as a part of the extended-IQP architecture.
 Using the training stage as described in section II (Eq.~\ref{Eq_dqgm_train}), we try to maximize $P_{\mathrm{train}}(0^{\otimes n})$ for different values of $x$ by training $\hat{U}_{\theta}$.
 The cost function we use the mean square error, $\mathcal{L}=\sum_x |p_{\mathrm{model}}(x)-p_{\mathrm{target}}(x)|^2$.
 We see from Fig.~\ref{training_result}(a) that the trained QGM is able to closely follow the curve over the entire domain.
 The training has been performed using 128 points and a phase-feature map defined in Eq.~\eqref{Eq_fm}.
 We then use the trained circuit to generate samples using the sampling stage [Eq.~\eqref{Eq_dqgm_sampling}].
 The results for 20,000 shots is shown in Fig.~\ref{training_result}(b).

-We also performed training for $30$ qubits using the classical algorithms to estimate probabilities and their gradients based on equations [\ref{Eq_MC}-\ref{Eq_diffMC}].
+We also performed training for $30$ qubits using the classical algorithms to estimate probabilities and their gradients based on Eqs.~\eqref{Eq_MC}-\eqref{Eq_diffMC}.
 To avoid issues related to barren plateau for training large number of qubits, we choose a particular probability distribution for training.
 Specifically we choose $p(x)$ to be a Gaussian probability density function from 0 to 63 and thus can be generated by effectively training the qubits 1 to 6.
-For qubits from 7:30, we essentially apply the identity transformation as an initial setting.
-To do this, while still using the code for training 30 qubits, we apply the setup as shown in Figure \ref{training_30qubits}(a) The feature map is applied to qubits 1:6.
+For qubits from 7 to 30, we apply the identity transformation as an initial setting.
+To do this, while still using the code for training 30 qubits, we apply the setup as shown in Fig.~\ref{training_30qubits}(a).
+The feature map is applied to qubits 1-to-6.
 To apply an identity transformation for the rest of the qubits we use the following fixed settings:\\ 1.
 The $\theta s$ for all the 2-qubit gates involving qubits 7:30 are set to 0. \\ 2.
 The $\theta s$ for all the single qubit gates are set to $\pi/2$ (which effectively sets the angle to $\pi/4)$.
-These gates along with the three $\hat{H}$ layers in the extended-IQP architecture, effectively implement the identity transformation on these qubits.\\ We now allow all the parameters to be trained (including for qubits 7:30).
-Starting with an initial identity transformation for qubits 7:30 ensures that the non-zero probability density largely remains confined to the events involving qubits 1:6 during the entire course of the training.
+These gates along with the three $\hat{H}$ layers in the extended-IQP architecture, effectively implement the identity transformation on these qubits.

+We now allow all the parameters to be trained (including for qubits 7-to-30).
+Starting with an initial identity transformation for qubits 7-30 ensures that the non-zero probability density largely remains confined to the events involving qubits 1-6 during the entire course of the training.
 Figure \ref{training_30qubits}(b) shows the results of training for 32 points and 100 training steps.
-The loss function value at convergence was ~$6.22\times 10^{-6}$.
+The loss function value at convergence is ~$6.22\times 10^{-6}$.
 This simulation took approximately 42 hours on a regular desktop computer.
-While effectively the distribution was only over 6 qubits, we would like to stress that calculation of quantities like $R(y)$, sampling from $P(y)$ and calculation of $\Phi$ as defined in equation \ref{Eq_MC} and calculation of gradients involved all the 30 qubits.
+While effectively the distribution is defined over 6 qubits, we stress that calculation of quantities like $R(y)$, sampling from $P(y)$ and calculation of $\Phi$ as defined in Eq.~\eqref{Eq_MC} and calculation of gradients involved all the 30 qubits.